Mojib-Rsm/BartaNow/README.md

 ## Environment Variables

-While the current setup uses mock data and doesn't require environment variables, a production application connecting to AWS would need them.
-Create a `.env.local` file in the root of your project:
+While the current setup uses mock data by default, connecting to AWS requires environment variables.
+Create a `.env` file in the root of your project:

 ```
 # AWS Credentials for DynamoDB